-But despite that, Planner can benefit from a human planner as supervisor:
+But despite that, both can benefit if the human planner acts as supervisor to Planner:

-- The human planner defines and validates the score function. - Some examples expose a Parametrization object, which defines the weight for each score constraint.
+• The human planner defines and validates the score function.

+- Some examples expose a \Parametrization object, which defines the weight for each score constraint.
 The human planner can then tweak those weights at runtime. - When the business changes, the score function often needs to change too.
-The human planner can notify the developers to add, change or remove score constraints. - The human planner is always in control of Planner. - As shown in the course scheduling example, the human planner can lock 1 or more planning variables to a specific planning value and make those immovable.
+The human planner can notify the developers to add, change or remove score constraints.

+• The human planner is always in control of Planner.

+- As shown in the course scheduling example, the human planner can lock 1 or more planning variables to a specific planning value and make those immovable.
 Because they are immovable, Planner does not change them: it optimizes the planning around the enforcements made by the human.
-If the human planner locks all planning variables, he/she sidelines Planner completely.

-In a prototype implementation, the human planner might use this occasionally.
+If the human planner locks all planning variables, he/she sidelines Planner completely. - In a prototype implementation, the human planner might use this occasionally.
 But as the implementation matures, it must become obsolete.
 But do keep the feature alive: as a reassurance for the humans.
 Or in case that one day the business changes dramatically before the score constraints can be adjusted.